cassmarsi/cassmarsi.github.io/_posts/2018-3-29-thirteen.md

 ## History without words

 [Words](https://cassmarsi.github.io/one/) make our thoughts tangible, words make our ideas known.
 Words make us vulnerable.
 We count our words to make sure we've stayed within the acceptable limits.
 We calculate them, trying different combinations and intonations, favouring the poetic or the authoritative or the methaphorical depending on the stories we perform.
 We weigh words, choosing carefully between this or that; even the most subtle of variation in connotation is considered.
+As historians, we often depend on words to tell our stories and do our work.
+But what if we're speaking to something that can't talk back with words?

+> “I want to hear the meaning of the past, but I know that I can’t.
+Nevertheless, when I hear an instrument, I can imagine the physicality of the player playing it; in its echoes and resonances I can discern the physical space.
+I can feel the bass; I can move to the rhythm.
+The music engages my whole body, my whole imagination.
+Its associations with sounds, music, and tones I’ve heard before create a deep temporal experience, a system of embodied relationships between myself and the past.”
+[Shawn Graham](https://programminghistorian.org/lessons/sonification)

+How can I have [conversations with spaces](https://hcgilje.wordpress.com/about/)?
+I wondered about writing history without words.
+How could I effectively tell stories without speaking, or writing?
+And, in fact, people have often asked me:

+#### but what are people supposed to get from the "songs"?
+#### what are we supposed to take away from the project?
+#### how is this history?

 ## Invisible work